spencerfolk/rotorpy/README.md

 # Usage

+#### Regular usage
-A good place to start would be to reference the `basic_usage.py` script found in the home directory of this simulator.
+A good place to start would be to reference the `rotorpy/examples/basic_usage.py` script.
 It goes through the necessary imports and how to create and execute an instance of the simulator.

 At minimum the simulator requires vehicle, controller, and trajectory objects.
 The vehicle (and potentially the controller) is parameterized by a unique parameter file, such as in `rotorpy/vehicles/hummingbird_params.py`.
 There is also the option to specify your own IMU, world bounds, and how long you would like to run the simulator for.

 The output of the simulator is a dictionary containing a time vector and the time histories of all the vehicle's states, inputs, and measurements.

+#### Reinforcement Learning
+New in `v1.1.0`, RotorPy includes a custom Gymnasium environment, `QuadrotorEnv`, which is a stripped down version of the regular simulation environment intended for applications in reinforcement learning. `QuadrotorEnv` features all the aerodynamics and motor dynamics, but also supports different control abstractions ranging from high level velocity vector commands all the way down to direct individual motor speed commands.
+This environment also allows the user to specify their own reward function.

+For an example of how to interface with this environment, see `rotorpy/examples/gymnasium_basic_usage.py`.
+You can also see an example of training a quadrotor to hover using this environment in `rotorpy/examples/ppo_hover_train.py` and `rotorpy/examples/ppo_hover_eval.py`.

+You can find this new environment in the `rotorpy/learning/` module.

 # Development